stts-se/tillstudpub/audio_streaming/README.md

 * `Go` command line client: See folder `gocli`

 Recorded audio is saved in the `data` folder.
 The last recorded file is always saved as `data/latest.raw`.
-To play a recorded `.raw` files, run play with the correct parameters, e.g.
+To play a recorded `.raw` file, run `play` with the correct parameters, e.g.

  `play -e signed-integer -r 44100 -b 16 <rawfile>`

-(See playraw_example.sh.)
+See also playraw_example.sh.
+Hints on what parameters to use can be found in the `.json` files accompanying each `.raw` file.